tainhenning/crawler/README.md

 # crawler
-Personal webcrawler script written in python
+Personal webcrawler script written in python, the first crawler lists the top 1,000,000 visited websites.